Watch SOIL STORIES recordings on the NM Healthy Soil YouTube Channel:

 Online conversations on soil health

-Our guest will start with a short presentation, followed by conversation with participants.
-Join us with your questions and comments!
+Our guest starts with a short presentation, followed by conversation with participants.

 Congresswoman Haaland is a 35th generation New Mexican who is an enrolled member of the Pueblo of Laguna, and also has Jemez Pueblo heritage.
 She grew up in a military family, had to rely on food stamps at times as a single parent, and struggled to put herself through college.
 Through hard work and determination, she earned degrees from the University of New Mexico and UNM Law School.